Taioque12/device_asus_A001D/README.md

 Device Tree for Zenfone Max Shot & Plus M2 (A001D)
 ===========================================

-The Motorola Zenfone Max Shot & Plus M2 (codenamed _"A001D"_) is a mid-range smartphone from Motorola mobility.
+The Motorola Zenfone Max Shot & Plus M2 (codenamed _"A001D"_) is a mid-range smartphone from Asus.
 It was announced on February 2017.

 Basic   | Spec Sheet